 - Abstaining from any activity that could make your injuries worse

-- Discussing any settlement offers from the insurer with your lawyer before accepting them
+- Discussing any settlement offers from the insurer with our law firm before accepting them

 You should also avoid giving the insurance representative a recorded statement.
-By doing so, you give them the chance to edit the recording and take your answers out of context.
+By doing so, you give them the chance to take your answers out of context.
+Instead of talking to the insurance adjusters directly, let the personal injury legal team at Kaine Law act as your advocate and communicate with insurers and opposing attorneys.

-Call Kaine Law to Learn More About Your Case
+Call Kaine Law to Learn More About Your Athens Personal Injury Case

-You deserve to rest and recuperate after suffering injuries in an accident.
-You don’t need to hassle with the legal process alone.
+You do not need to go through the hassle of the legal process alone.
 Right now, you have the opportunity to explore your options with our team during a free case review.
 We will ask you questions about your situation, including the nature of your accident and the cost of your losses.

 Feel free to ask us questions, too.
-We want you to fully understand what it means to work with a personal injury lawyer from Kaine Law.
-To connect with our Georgia law firm, call (404) 214-2001.
+Our personal injury lawyers in Athens want you to fully understand what it means to receive personalized legal attention from Kaine Law.
+To connect with our law firm, call now.

 Call or text 404-214-2001 or complete a Free Case Evaluation form